kubearmor/kubearmor-action/README.md

             sleep 1
           done
           kubectl get pods -A

-      # Install kubearmor components(This will install kubearmor-client and Discovery-Engine)
+      # Install kubearmor components(This will install KubeArmor components into the configured k8s cluster)
       - name: Install kubearmor components
         uses: kubearmor/kubearmor-action/actions/install-kubearmor@main
-      # Show pods info
       - name: Get pod
         run: kubectl get po -A

       # Deploy the new app(You can deploy your application here)
       - name: Deploy the new app
         run: kubectl apply -f ./test/testdata/sock-shop.yaml

       # Check all pods are ready, if not, get reason
       - name: Check all pods are ready, if not, get reason
         uses: kubearmor/kubearmor-action/actions/check-pods-ready@main

       # Runs Integration/Tests/Load Generation(You can add a step here)
       # Generate load on the new app
       - name: Generate load on the new app
         run: docker run --net=host weaveworksdemos/load-test -h localhost:30001 -r 100 -c 2

       # Save the new app summary report and Choose to Generate visualisation results or not
       - name: Save the new app summary report and Generate visualisation results
         uses: kubearmor/kubearmor-action@main